DUI & DWI BREATH TESTS LAWYER IN KANSAS CITY

 Breath tests may be administered incorrectly and the training of the police officer concerned should thus always be reviewed.
 The device used may have calibration problems or be otherwise unsound, in which case the results will not be reliable.

-Contact a DUI lawyer in Kansas City!
+Contact a Breath & Blood Test Lawyer in Kansas City!

 If your test results are found to be unreliable, they may not be admitted as evidence.
 This may well result in dropped charges if the prosecution feels there is insufficient evidence with which to achieve a conviction.
 If your case does proceed, the validity of your tests may still be questioned by Attorney Steve Schanker to enter reasonable doubt of guilt into the proceedings, in which case the jury must acquit you.
 Even if you have refused to take submit to these tests, which is a violation of the implied consent of accepting your license, there may be aspects of your case he can use to achieve a positive outcome.